algorithms-in-action-dev/dev-aia/src/algorithms/explanations/DFSrecExp.md

 For consistency with other algorithm animations, the layout of the graph is on a two-dimensional grid where each node has (x,y) integer coordinates.
 You can choose the start and end nodes and change the graph choice (see the instructions tab for more details).
-Weights of edges can be included in the text box input but DFS will ignore weights and positions of nodes.
+While weights of edges can be included in the text box input, DFS will ignore weights and positions of nodes.
 Only a single end node is supported; choosing 0 results in finding paths to all connected nodes.